chetanyakan/mattermost-plugin-circleci/README.md

 ## Development

 This plugin contains a server portion.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

+## Security Vulnerability Disclosure

+Do not post a GitHub ticket for security vulnerability.
+Please report any security vulnerability to `@harshilsharma63` or `@chetanyakan` on https://community.mattermost.com.